 This toolkit is designed to get everyone talking about The Cost of the School Day.
-Ideally all members of your school community - teaching staff, parents, children and young people – should have input into making Cost of the School Day changes.
-The toolkit will guide everyone through the process of making those changes, from discussing the issues around school costs, to finding approaches and projects which suit your school.
+This resource helps all members of your school community - children and young people, teachers and school staff, parents and carers – to join the discussion and have input into making Cost of the School Day changes.
+Every school is unique, so this toolkit ensures that every school community can form a unique plan.

-Keep in touch
+Keep in touch!

 If you would like to discuss using the toolkit or give us any feedback about it, contact our Cost of the School Day team at [email protected].

 If you want to stay up to date with Cost of the School Day news, future resources and projects, sign up for our updates here.

 The Cost of the School Day Toolkit was originally commissioned by NHS Health Scotland (now Public Health Scotland).
 The development of earlier versions of the Parent Council resource, Cost of the School Day Flashcards and Supporting Families Affected by Poverty was supported by Glasgow City Health and Social Care Partnership, Glasgow City Council, NHS Greater Glasgow and Clyde, Glasgow Centre for Population Health and the former Glasgow Parent Council Forum.
 National perspectives on the Parent Council resource were developed by the National Parent Forum of Scotland.